 Outstanding Labor Force

 Due to our petrochemical and manufacturing background we have a well-trained young workforce that is skilled in many labor categories.
 Virtually cost-free training programs, provided through the Texas Employment Commission and Borger’s Frank Phillips College, ensure a continuously renewing labor pool.
 Additionally Frank Phillips College offers customized workforce education programs and our local Texas Workforce Center can assist in the application, screening, and hiring process using your hiring criteria.
+FPC also has an extraordinary welding program, as well as a instrumentation and electrical program that complements a wide variety of industries.

 Strong Industrial Support

-One of our great commercial strengths is our industrial support infrastructure, which includes precision machine shops…electrical, industrial, chemical, and equipment suppliers…and construction and freight services.
+One of our great commercial strengths is our industrial support infrastructure, which includes precision machine shops; electrical, industrial, chemical, and equipment suppliers; and, construction and freight services.

 You’ll Be In Good Company